 After the Cablegram’s Transmission and Before Dinner

-On 9 November 1918, Howard told Phil Simms that after he left the Post Office building, he returned to Navy Headquarters to see Admiral Wilson again.
+On 9 November 1918, Howard told Phil Simms that after his cablegram had been sent to the Post Office building, he returned to Navy Headquarters to see Admiral Wilson again.

-The peace news was on La Dépêche’s bulletin board, a “huge American flag” was hanging outside Admiral Wilson’s office, the US Navy band “got the tip, stood up and played the Star Spangled Banner and the Marcellaise and the stuff was off ….
+Meanwhile, the peace news had been displayed on La Dépêche’s bulletin board, a “huge American flag” was hanging outside Admiral Wilson’s office, the US Navy band “played the Star Spangled Banner and the Marcellaise and the stuff was off ….
 Everyone went bugs”.

 When he returned to Naval Headquarters, as Admiral Wilson was “engaged”, he “went down” to call on Major Cook [no further details].
 “A little later” he sent another cablegram to United Press in New York City, this time about Brest being the first French city to receive the armistice news.
 And also wired [John] deGandt [United Press staff correspondent in Paris] reporting “fully as to what [he] had sent to New York”.